metabase/metabase/enterprise/frontend/src/embedding-sdk/dev.md

 To test a local build of the sdk in a local project, you can install the sdk from the resources folder.

-Assuming your projects are in a sibling directory the metabase core app, you can run
+Assuming your projects are in a sibling directory of the metabase core app, you can run

 ```
 yarn add file:../metabase/resources/embedding-sdk